Lightstreamer/Lightstreamer-JMS-example-StockList-client-javascript/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-client-javascript -->

-This project includes a front-end example based on the Basic Stock-List Demo for Lightstreamer JMS Extender.
+This project includes a front-end example based on the Basic Stock-List Demo for Lightstreamer Server.

 ## Details